mehrdad-safari/react-stickybox/README.md

-# react-stickybox
-Sticky Box Component React

 # StickyBox React Component
-StickyBox is an isolated component that you can easily drop it in your project and just call it.
+StickyBox is an isolated fully customizable component that you can easily drop it in your project and just call it.

 ## How To Install
 Get in the program folder(/react-stickybox), and type following commands